Ecuador Travel Tips

 The official currency is the US-Dollar.
 You can exchange foreign currencies in banks and exchange offices in the big cities.
 It is usually difficult to pay with bills in large denominations (anything over $20).

 You can get cash in Ecuador with your credit card from the ATMs which you will find in all the bigger towns (best during the bank’s opening hours).
 Small towns usually don’t have ATMs, be sure to carry enough cash with you.

 If you pay using your credit card, you may be charged extra (about 5 %).

-You can exchange travelers’ checks in some banks, presenting your passport, but this is not very common.
+In some banks you can exchange travelers’ checks, presenting your passport, but this is not very common.

 In cases of emergency you will find many Western Union offices in Ecuador, which allow you to receive money sent from any country in the world within minutes.